grezeh/katerpillar/README.md

 some things that tickle the brain- _katerpillar_ board design, one of the Mnemonik series keyboards.

+PCB is a retrofit drop-in for acrylic or aluminium  _phoenix_ 13u cases. (just different plates/mounting points)

 done:
 + The initial design points are ready.
 + PCB commisioned/done.